nordeim/Account-Bookkeeping/create_database_schema (reference).md

 LEFT JOIN
     accounting.journal_entries je ON jel.journal_entry_id = je.id AND je.is_posted = TRUE
 GROUP BY
-    a.id, a.code, a.name, a.account_type, a.parent_id, a.opening_balance;
+    a.id, a.code, a.name, a.account_type, a.parent_id;

-COMMENT ON VIEW accounting.account_balances IS 'Calculates current balance for each account based on posted journal entries and opening balance';
+COMMENT ON VIEW accounting.account_balances IS 'Calculates current balance for each account based on posted journal entries';

 -- ----------------------------------------------------------------------------
 -- Trial Balance View